The Federal Reserve and Monetary

 rate.

-The third and the only policy tool
+A third and the only policy tool

-of importance today is open-market
+of importance before October, 2008 was open-market

 operations.3 In open-market operations the